Friday, 11 December 2009

 Why did I get my standard deviation calculation wrong?

-A number of the class have asked why (or how) they got the standard deviation calculation wrong in the assessment.
+A number of the class members have asked why (or how) they calculated the standard deviation incorrectly in the assessment.

 Having looked at the class answers it would appear that the main reason students got it wrong is because they were calculating the standard deviation of a POPULATION and not of a SAMPLE.